How Much Does It Cost to Winterize a House in 2025?

 Outdoor Living Spaces

 Depending on the layout of your yard and outdoor living spaces, additional winterization tasks may be necessary.
-For example, winterizing a sprinkler costs $55 to $130 on average.
+For example, winterizing a sprinkler system costs an average of $56 to $131.
 This involves shutting off and draining water, then insulating any above-ground components.
 Most lawn companies charge by zone for this job and will include four irrigation system zones in their estimates.
 If you have more zones, your costs will increase.

 The cost to winterize a house can vary greatly depending on what needs to be done around your home.
 Here are some common price ranges for tasks you might complete to prepare for winter: